darko-poljak/anderssontree/README.rst

 this README.rst, code itself, docstrings

-bintrees can be found on github.com at:
+anderssontree can be found on github.com at:

 https://github.com/darko-poljak/andersontree